Edmonton Recorder Society

 December 5 led by Linda Jacklin

-players revelled in 7 & 8 part music, including some double choir pieces.
+Twelve players revelled in 7 & 8 part music, including some double choir pieces.

 Many thanks to everyone who attended so we could experience such lush